 Once a person has been identified by the Nominating, Governance & Corporate Responsibility Committee as a potential candidate, the Nominating, Governance & Corporate Responsibility Committee may collect and review publicly available information regarding the person to assess whether the person should be considered further.
 If the Nominating, Governance & Corporate Responsibility Committee determines that the candidate warrants further consideration, the Chair or a member of the Nominating, Governance & Corporate Responsibility Committee utilizes a recognized search firm to review the candidate's qualifications and background.
-Generally, if the person expresses a willingness to be considered and to serve on the Board, the Nominating, Governance & Corporate Responsibility Committee requests information from the candidate, reviews the person's accomplishments and qualifications, including in light of any other candidates that the Nominating, Governance & Corporate Responsibility Committee members may conduct additional due diligence on the candidate.
-The Nominating, Governance & Corporate Responsibility Committee members may conduct additional due diligence on the candidate.
-The Nominating, Governance & Corporate Responsibility Committee's evaluation process does not vary based on whether or not a candidate is recommended by a shareholder, although the number of shares held by the recommending shareholder and the length of time that such shares have been held may be taken into consideration.
+Generally, if the person expresses a willingness to be considered and to serve on the Board, the Nominating, Governance & Corporate Responsibility Committee requests information from the candidate, reviews the person's accomplishments and qualifications, including in light of any other candidates that the Nominating, Governance & Corporate Responsibility Committee might be considering, and conducts one or more interviews with the candidate.
+Generally, Nominating, Governance & Corporate Responsibility Committee members may conduct additional due diligence on the candidate.
+The Nominating, Governance & Corporate Responsibility Committee were sealuation process does not vary based on whether or not a candidate is recommended by a shareholder, although the number of shares held by the recommending shareholder and the length of time that such shares have been held may be taken into consideration.